 How do secured home improvement loans work?

 Secured loans are based on the equity you hold in your home.
 This is the portion of your home’s value that you actually own, having paid off part of your mortgage.
 When you apply for a secured loan, lenders will assess your home’s value and your remaining mortgage to determine how much they can lend you.
-Because the loan is secured against your property, you may be able to borrow more at a lower interest rate, than other available lending options.
-But be mindful that if repayments aren’t met your home could be at risk
+Because the loan is secured against your property, you may be able to borrow more at a lower interest rate than other available lending options.
+But be mindful that if repayments aren’t met, your home could be at risk.

 How much can I borrow?